Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Comparison Analysis

 Mark 10:23-25, Matthew 19:23-24, Luke 18:24-25.
-The Lord tells in these verses that it is hard for those that trust in the riches of this world to enter into the kingdom of God.
+In these verses, the Lord tells us that it is hard for those who trust in the riches of this world to enter into the kingdom of God.
 See Comments Matthew 19:23-24.

 Mark 10:26, Matthew 19:25, Luke 18:26.
 See Comments Matthew 19:25.